 An approved Housing Production Plan can assist a municipality to resist 40B development if certain criteria are met.
-As regulated in 760 CMR 56.03, a decision by a Board to deny a Comprehensive Permit shall be upheld if the municipality has achieved one or more of the Statutory Minima -1) the city or town's SHI Eligible Housing units exceed 10% of its total housing units, or 2) SHI Eligible Housing exists in the city or town on sites comprising more than 1.5% of the total land area zoned for residential, commercial or industrial use.
-The requirements to 'count' on the SHI are shown on the box to the right.
+As regulated in 760 CMR 56.03, a decision by a Board to deny a Comprehensive Permit shall be upheld if the municipality has achieved one or more of the Statutory Minima -1) the city or town's SHI Eligible Housing units exceed 10% of its total housing units, or 2) SHI Eligible Housing exists in the city or town on sites comprising more than 1.5% of the total land area zoned for residential, commercial or industrial use, or 3) a community adds more than 0.3% of 1% of low and moderate income housing of the city or town's land area or ten acres which is larger.
+The requirements to 'count' on the SHI are shown on the next page.